nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 ```

 ## Run the Tests
-You can now run all the tests, they should all be green
+You can now run all the tests, they should all be green.

 To run the rspec unit tests:
 ```